safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Safecoin is peer to peer, there's no middle-man in charge of the transaction.
 Nobody can prevent safecoin being transferred from one person to another.
 Safecoin you own is yours and nobody can take it or prevent you from spending it.

-To better understand the properties of safecoin as a form of digital cash, it's best to read about how [structured data](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0000-Unified-structured-data/0000-Unified-structured-data.md) works, since safecoin is a particular type of structured data.
+To better understand the properties of safecoin as a form of digital cash, it's best to read about how [mutable data](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md) works, since safecoin is a particular type of mutable data.

 [Back to Table Of Contents](#digital-cash_toc)